Flying Battery Zone

 |Flying Battery Zone|

 |Second level, Sonic & Knuckles|

-Flying Battery Zone is the second zone in Sonic & Knuckles (the eighth zone in Sonic 3 & Knuckles).
-It is entered when Sonic or Knuckles latch themselves to Robotnik's flying airship as it passes through Mushroom Hill Zone.
+Flying Battery Zone is the second Zone of Sonic & Knuckles (the eighth Zone of Sonic the Hedgehog 3 & Knuckles).
+It is entered when Sonic, Tails or Knuckles latch themselves to Robotnik's flying airship as it passes through Mushroom Hill Zone.

 |“||Go flying on Robotnik's warship.
 Watch where you step—sneaky traps are everywhere!||„|